danjlawson/localselection/README.md

 ### Top level files:
 * dopainting_cp.R: uses the provided "readPaintings" functions to read raw fs painting data.
 * dopainting_hapmix.R: uses read.table and manually constructs the data in the desired format.
+* dopainting_mosaic.R: uses the MOSAIC .RData and converts the data to the desired format.

 ### Input data generation
 To use with **ChromoPainter** you need to run finestructure: